Graylog2/graylog-guide-syslog-amqp/README.md

-# Sending syslog via AMQP into Graylog
+# Sending Syslog via AMQP into Graylog

 If your setup does not allow direct communication from all hosts to the Graylog Server or your Graylog Server is located inside a private Network you could use AMQP as Transport.
-You will need to have a AMQP Server like rabbitMQ reachable by all Hosts.
-But it's easy to secure this communication if transport is over insecure wire.
-For get more Information please read [the rabbitMQ SSL Guide](https://www.rabbitmq.com/ssl.html).
+You will need to have an AMQP Server like rabbitMQ reachable by all Hosts.
+But it's easy to secure this communication if transport is over an insecure wire.
+Forget more Information please read [the rabbitMQ SSL Guide](https://www.rabbitmq.com/ssl.html).

 ```
 This Guide will not give you a complete copy&paste how-to,
-but it will guide you and give additional information.
+but it will guide you and provide additional information.

 Please do not follow the steps if you did not know how to deal
 with common issues yourself.
 ```

-In this scenario a syslog message will have the following stages:
+In this scenario a Syslog message will have the following stages:

-- transformed into json by [rsyslog](http://www.rsyslog.com)
+- transformed into JSON by [rsyslog](http://www.rsyslog.com)
-- send from rsyslog to [logstash](https://www.elastic.co/products/logstash) via tcp/udp
+- send from rsyslog to [logstash](https://www.elastic.co/products/logstash) via TCP/UDP
 - send from logstash to [rabbitMQ](https://www.rabbitmq.com)
 - consumed by graylog from rabbitMQ
-- syslog extracted from json by Graylog
+- Syslog extracted from JSON by Graylog

 We will assume that you have a rabbitMQ running on **amqp.ext.example.org (203.0.113.2)** and your Graylog Instance is running on **graylog.int.example.org (192.168.0.10)**.
-Additional we have the Linux System **syslog.o1.example.org (198.51.100.1)** and **syslog.o2.example.org (192.0.2.1)** that will send syslog Data.
-All Systems running *ubuntu* so you might need to adjust some configuration path settings.
+Additional we have the Linux System **syslog.o1.example.org (198.51.100.1)** and **syslog.o2.example.org (192.0.2.1)** that will send Syslog Data.
+All Systems are running *ubuntu* so you might need to adjust some configuration path settings.

 ## prepare rabbitMQ
 If no AMQP Broker is present, [install rabbitMQ](https://www.rabbitmq.com/install-debian.html) on **amqp.ext.example.org** and create a user for log delivery on CLI.